UIKit0/pmk/Docs/General Design.md

 Accesses past these initial allocated pages cause a page fault that the kernel handles by allocating more free pages, until it either runs out of pages, or until the entire space is mapped.

+As far as resource statistics are concerned, the entirety of the physical memory cost for a shared memory window is tallied on the process that initially created the mapping window—i.e. the first one to request it.

 ### Commonalities Between All IPC Types
 Despite the different ways that the different types of IPC work, they all have some commonalities.